CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/configuration-reference.md

 Unknown YAML keys are rejected, so misspellings fail early instead of being ignored.
 Analysis configuration is defined in YAML.
-Runtime controls such as thread count, color output, validation commands, and the CBIcall native runtime profile are selected on the CLI.
+Runtime controls such as thread count, color output, validation commands, and the Bash runtime profile are selected on the CLI.

 A **YAML contract** is the parameters YAML after CBIcall has validated and